niallclarke-spec/couponpro/replit.md

   - File upload boxes now have solid red border with enhanced glow effect (no dashes)
   - Preview placeholder text changed from "PREVIEW" to "COUPON-AREA"
   - All controls now vertically stacked and centered for intuitive workflow
+  - Fixed vAlign to use 'middle' instead of 'bottom' for better text centering

 - **2025-10-03**: Drag-to-Draw Interface & Font Color Picker
   - Replaced manual slider adjustments with intuitive drag-to-draw interface